 Table Mountain is easily Cape Town’s most recognized landmark.
 Horizontal layers of sandstone form its iconic plateau.
 It is flanked by Devil’s Peak and Lion’s Head.

-The second way you can enjoy Cape Town’s iconic landmark is by taking the 5-minute journey via cable car.
-The cable car, which has been in operation since 1929, rotates 360 degrees on its way up and offers jaw-dropping views of the city below.
-It can carry 65 people at a time.
+Enjoy Cape Town’s iconic landmark by taking a 5-minute journey via cable car.
+The 65-passenger cable car, which has been in operation since 1929, rotates 360 degrees on its way up and offers jaw-dropping views of the city below.

 When we were walking along the V&A Waterfront, it was very sunny, so we decided to take the cable car.